-WINTER WEATHER ADVISORY in effect until 10:00 AM for all Mid-Michigan counties.
+WINTER WEATHER ADVISORY in effect until Noon Tuesday for parts of Mid-Michigan.

 A slow-moving cold front will sink southward across the lower peninsula overnight, with isolated flurries and patchy freezing drizzle in tow.
 While not a major winter storm by any stretch of the imagination, we're going to be in for some treacherous conditions on the roads into Tuesday morning.

 The passing flurries could lead to a light dusting of snow on the roads, especially on untreated and lightly-traveled stretches.
 On top of that, the freezing drizzle will lead to a thin glaze of ice in some areas.
 A good rule of thumb will be to treat roads that look wet as icy, and give yourself some extra travel time on the morning drive.
 Lows tonight in the middle to upper 20s.

 A cloudy, overcast sky looks to be the theme going throughout the day on Tuesday.
 Some areas of drizzle/freezing drizzle will be possible throughout the day but this looks to be very isolated.
 Most areas look to stay dry.